GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/distributing-content-from-an-upstream-to-multiple-downstream-sites/en.md

-# Distributing content from an upstream to multiple downstream sites
+# Lesson 30: Distributing content from an upstream to multiple downstream sites

 Let's say that a media company has a network of WordPress sites for different regions, with every news article being published on a site or not only if it's suitable for that region.